dasta400/dzOS/README.md

 * ✔ ~~Keyboard controller is sending character for each press of special keys (e.g. Shift)~~
 * F_KRN_DZFS_GET_BAT_FREE_ENTRY not finished (doesn't check of deleted files if no available entries found).
 * Message "_....Detecting RTC  [ RTC Battery needs replacement ] ....Detecting NVRAM  [ 56 Bytes ]_" lacks CarriageReturn
-* Results of _cat_ command are longer than 80 columns.
+* ✔ ~~Results of _cat_ command are longer than 80 columns.~~
+* _clrram_ executed after loading MS BASIC, hangs the computer.
+* There are some artifacts on the Composite Video screen, due to some bad data in the VDP's Colour Table.

 ---

 ## Manuals and Guides

-* [User’s Manual](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20I)%20Manual%20-%20User%E2%80%99s%20Manual.pdf)
+* [User’s Manual](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20II)%20Manual%20-%20User%E2%80%99s%20Manual.pdf)
-* [Programmer’s Reference Guide](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20I)%20Manual%20-%20Programmer%E2%80%99s%20Reference%20Guide.pdf)
+* [Programmer’s Reference Guide](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20II)%20Manual%20-%20Programmer%E2%80%99s%20Reference%20Guide.pdf)
-* [Technical Reference Manual](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20I)%20Manual%20-%20Technical%20Reference%20Manual.pdf)
+* [Technical Reference Manual](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20(Mark%20II)%20Manual%20-%20Technical%20Reference%20Manual.pdf)
 * [Memory Map](https://github.com/dasta400/dzOS/blob/master/docs/dastaZ80%20Memory%20Map.ods)

 ---

 ## User Modifiable Operating System (Paged ROM and Jumpblocks)

-At boot, the contents of the ROM (containing DZOS) are copied to High RAM (starting at address $8000), then the ROM chip is disabled (paged out) and the contents of DZOS (now at $8000) are copied to Low RAM (starting at $0000).
+At boot, the contents of the ROM (containing DZOS) are copied to High RAM (starting at address 0x8000), then the ROM chip is disabled (paged out) and the contents of DZOS (now at 0x8000) are copied to Low RAM (starting at 0x0000).
 Then DZOS is started, running only from RAM.

 As the OS is running entirely from RAM, it can be modified by the user.
 But changing subroutines that fit exactly in the same number of bytes, so that others are not overwritten, would be very difficult.
 And that's where _Jumpblocks_ come in handy.

 All DZOS subroutines are called via _Jumpblocks_.
 These jumpblocks are simple _JP_ (jump) instructions to where the subroutine code is located in memory.
 By changing the two bytes (address) of a jump instruction, a subroutine can be redirected to a different one.

-All jumpblock addresses can be found in the _.exp_ files in the _exp_ folder.
+All jumpblock addresses can be found in the _dzOS.exp_ file in the _exp_ folder.
 Or in the documentation.

 For example, imagine we're testing a new (hopefully better) subroutine for division of two 16-bit numbers.
-Looking at the file _kernel.exp_, we find that _F_KRN_DIV1616_ is located at $26F8.
-If we look at the contents of the three bytes starting at that address (e.g. with command _peek_), we will find _C3 60 17_.
-This means that whenever a program calls _F_KRN_DIV1616_, it does a jump (opcode C3) to address $1760 (stored as little-endian), which is where the subroutine code starts.
+Looking at the file _dzOS.exp_, we find that _F_KRN_DIV1616_ is located at 0x3F79.
+If we look at the contents of the three bytes starting at that address (e.g. with command _peek_), we will find _C3 01 1A_.
+This means that whenever a program calls _F_KRN_DIV1616_, it does a jump (opcode C3) to address 0x1A01 (stored as little-endian), which is where the subroutine code starts.

 Now we want that the jump is done to our new code instead.
-First we put the assembled code of our new subroutine somewhere in RAM (e.g. $5000).
-Next we change the jump by changing the address bytes with _poke 26de,00_ and _poke 26df,50_.
+First we put the assembled code of our new subroutine somewhere in RAM (e.g. 0x5000).
+Next we change the jump by changing the address bytes with _poke 3F7A,00_ and _poke 3F7B,50_.
 The opcode _C3_ (jump) MUST not be changed.

-From now on and until next reboot, whenever a program (and even DZOS itself), calls _F_KRN_DIV1616_, it will be jumping to our new subroutine at $5000
+From now on and until next reboot, whenever a program (and even DZOS itself), calls _F_KRN_DIV1616_, it will be jumping to our new subroutine at 0x5000

 Jumpblocks also allow me to change the subroutines in DZOS without altering the address that is seen by the calling subroutines, thus keeping retrocompatibility with previous versions of the operating system.

+---

+## Dual video output (VGA & Composite)

+The computer has two independent simultaneous video outputs:

+* **VGA output**: 80 columns by 25 rows 16 Colours ANSI Terminal.
+* **Composite output**: 256×192 pixels (32 columns by 24 rows) NTSC Composite 16 Colours (Graphics II Mode) video output.

+The operating system and supplied programs are mainly outputting data to the VGA output, and I call this the _High Resolution Display_.
+Having 80 columns for text is more adecuate for applications.

+The composite output, called the _Low Resolution Display_, will be used for games and graphics from applications.
+Being limited to 40 columns, it's not ideal for text, so I limited it also to only Graphics II mode.
+At least for the moment, until I experiment a bit more with it.

 ---